ros2/rmw_fastrtps/README.md

 ## Advance usage

-`rmw_fastrtps` sets some of the Fast-RTPS configurable parameters:
+`rmw_fastrtps` sets Fast-RTPS history memory policy to `PREALLOCATED_WITH_REALLOC_MEMORY_MODE`
-* History memory policy: `PREALLOCATED_WITH_REALLOC_MEMORY_MODE`
-* Publication mode: `ASYNCHRONOUS_PUBLISH_MODE`

-However, it is possible to fully configure Fast-RTPS (including the history memory policy and the publication mode) using an XML file as described in [Fast-RTPS documentation](https://eprosima-fast-rtps.readthedocs.io/en/latest/xmlprofiles.html).
+However, it is possible to fully configure Fast-RTPS (including the history memory policy) using an XML file as described in [Fast-RTPS documentation](https://eprosima-fast-rtps.readthedocs.io/en/latest/xmlprofiles.html).
 Then, you just need to set environment variable `RMW_FASTRTPS_USE_QOS_FROM_XML` to 1 (it is set to 0 by default).
-This tells `rmw_fastrtps` that it should not override neither the history memory policy nor the publication mode.
+This tells `rmw_fastrtps` that it should not override the history memory policy.

 You have two ways of telling you ROS 2 application which XML to use:
 1. Placing your XML file in the running directory under the name `DEFAULT_FASTRTPS_PROFILES.xml`.